The passive index investing movement has taken off in a big way- in New Zealand, we’re just catching up with the rest of the world- especially the US.

 2. Vanguard through SuperLife

-SuperLife is another investment platform which offers access to a range of funds.
-SuperLife is a good platform, they have no signup fee, no transfer fee, no withdrawal fee, but do charge a $12 annual fee ($30 if you invest your KiwiSaver).
+SuperLife is another investment platform that offers access to a range of funds.
+SuperLife is a good platform, they have no signup fee, no transfer fee, and no withdrawal fee, but do charge a $12 annual fee ($30 if you invest your KiwiSaver).
 They offer around 40 different funds ranging in fees starting from 0.39%- some of which are Vanguard funds masquerading as SmartShare funds masquerading as Superlife funds.

-Yes- SuperLife and SmartShares are very similar- they are both own by the NZX, they both have the same logo- and they even both work from the same offices in Auckland.
+Yes- SuperLife and SmartShares are very similar- they are both owned by the NZX, they both have the same logo- and they even both work from the same offices in Auckland.
 But there are some differences!
-Put simply- SmartShares is an ETF issuer, and Superlife is a Fund Manager- that’s why only SmartShares logo is included on the Funds offered by InvestNow, and SuperLife is not.
+Put simply- SmartShares is an ETF issuer, and Superlife is a Fund Manager- that’s why only the SmartShares logo is included on the Funds offered by InvestNow, and SuperLife is not.

-So because the Vanguard funds on SuperLife are SmartShare Fund containing Vanguard funds the fees charged by SuperLife are higher than the SmartShare funds, which in turn are higher than the underlying Vanguard funds- that’s what you get when there are middlemen involved.
+So because the Vanguard funds on SuperLife are SmartShare Fund containing Vanguard funds, the fees charged by SuperLife are higher than the SmartShare funds, which in turn are higher than the underlying Vanguard funds- that’s what you get when there are middlemen involved.